To successfully gain admission to a US degree or pathway program, students must meet minimum academic and English level entry requirements.

 International English Language Testing System (IELTS)

-Some US degrees may require you to complete specific classes, and to submit the grades you earned, when you apply to their program.
 Master’s programs may require that you studied a specific degree subject (or “major”) during your undergraduate studies.

 Many master’s degree programs require students to submit graduate admission test scores (such as the GMAT or GRE) before their application is considered.